achepakovich/1800_202510_DTC05/README.md

 ## Contributors

 - Hi, my name is **Ben Le** I'm excited about this project because it helps people combat rising prices and enjoy life.
 Fun fact: I play the piano and my fav artist is Yann Tiersen
-- **Quinn Desforge-Major** BCIT student doing stuff at school.
-Fun fact: I have two arms, legs, eyes, and ears.
+- Hi, my name is **Quinn Desforge-Major** I'm a first-time student in CST at BCIT, and I love problem solving and abstract maths.
+Fun fact: I have a self-taught background in computer graphics, and want to use that in developing beautiful and engaging applications!
 - **Andrei Chepakovich** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: I love to play video games.
 - Hi my name is **Mason**.
 I am looking forward to developing our application!
 Fun Fact: All the dogs that my family has owned have been Jack Russells